jerlendds/gremlinpy/README.md

 [![Gitter](https://badges.gitter.im/goblin-ogm/gremlinpy.svg)](https://gitter.im/goblin-ogm/gremlinpy)

-*Message from jerlendds:*
 *Installation:*

 ```py
 pip install git+https://github.com/jerlendds/gremlinpy.git
 ```

+*Message from jerlendds*

 1. I changed the package name to `gremlinpy` so my imports are slightly shorter

 2. I was trying to use the `gremlin-python`, `goblin`, `aiogremlin` in [my FastAPI app](https://github.com/jerlendds/osintbuddy) but I kept running into a loop error from the `aiogremlin` library.
-This patch fixes that
+This patch fixes that and later on I may publish it to PyPi after I get some use out of this fix.

 An asynchronous DSL for the Gremlin-Python driver